hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

 This logic is standard and independent of smart contract, asset, and state, particulars.
 It is already implemented in the Fabric Interoperation Chaincode offered by Weaver.
 Hence. you just need to deploy that chaincode to exercise data sharing from, or to, your application chaincode.
 Your application chaincode can be oblivious of the Fabric Interoperation Chaincode's workings and of the view request-response protocol.

-#### Asset Exchange
+#### For Asset Exchange

-Asset exchange can be enabled in two ways, either use Weaver [`assetexchange`](https://pkg.go.dev/github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/libs/assetexchange) as library, or use interop chaincode to handle asset exchange by doing a chaincode-to-chaincode call (invocation).
+To exchange an asset using Weaver, the asset's state on the ledger must be controlled in the following ways:
+- Locked in favor of a party
+- Claimed by the party to whom the asset is pledged
+- Returned to the original owner if it is not claimed within a given timeframe

+In addition, the state of the asset (i.e., whether it is locked), and its current and targeted owners, must be determinable by looking at the ledger records.

+The bookkeeping logic required to maintain records of locks can be anstracted away from the particulars of a digital asset and its workflow.
+But as such assets and their properties (including ownership) can be, and are, encoded in an arbitrary number of ways, we cannot provide a one-size-fits all set of functions (like in the data sharing protocol) to exchange any kind of asset.
+Instead, we must rely on the application contract (chaincode) managing an asset, as it knows precisely what the asset's properties are and how they can be updated and queried on the ledger (channel).

+What Weaver offers, therefore, is the following:
+- Lock management (bookkeeping) logic implemented in the Fabric Interoperation Chaincode that treats each asset as an abstract object and is agnostic of the assets' internals.
+This logic can be exercised in one of two ways:
+  - Imporing the [`assetexchange`](https://pkg.go.dev/github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/libs/assetexchange) library from the Fabric Interoperation Chaincode into your application chaincode, or
+  - Invoking them within the Fabric Interoperation Chaincode using a [chaincode-to-chaincode call](https://pkg.go.dev/github.com/hyperledger/fabric-chaincode-go/shim#ChaincodeStub.InvokeChaincode).
+- A set of template functions with sample (and extensible) code that must be added to the application chaincode to exercise the above lock management functions.

+Below, we list the template functions with sample code that you, as a developer, must use and adapt within your chaincode, in either mode (library import or chaincode invocations).

 | Notes |
 |:------|
 | The instructions here apply only to chaincode implemented in Go, because Weaver presently offers only a Go version of the Fabric Interoperation Chaincode. |

-- _Use Library [`assetexchange`](https://pkg.go.dev/github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/libs/assetexchange)_: This method doesn't require the [`Fabric Interoperation Chaincode`](https://pkg.go.dev/github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/contracts/interop) to be installed.
+- _Using the [`assetexchange`](https://pkg.go.dev/github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/libs/assetexchange) Library_: This method doesn't require the [`Fabric Interoperation Chaincode`](https://pkg.go.dev/github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/contracts/interop) to be installed.
 In your smart contract's `go.mod`, add the following in the `require` section (the sample below uses the current versions for dependency packages; update them to the latest versions offered by Weaver):
   ```go
   require(
       ...